 How Natural Lands can help

-We’ll help you make receiving this LEED credit easy by drafting a letter agreement confirming that Natural Lands is a 501(c) 3 non-profit and an LTA-accredited land trust.
+We’ll assist you with obtaining this LEED credit by preparing a letter agreement confirming that Natural Lands is a 501(c) 3 non-profit and an LTA-accredited land trust.
 The document will describe the amount of and use of funds as well as your project location and square footage.
 Your financial support of Natural Lands enables lasting and transformative conservation work throughout our region.

-For more information, please contact Lisa Hancock, director of institutional giving, or Gary Nelson, director of development services.
+For more information, please contact Lisa Hancock, Director of Institutional Giving at firstname.lastname@example.org.